Thanks to all the coaches, parents, and athletes, the 2016 State Tournament was a success!

 Ample on-site free parking is available to all participants.

-Check often with the department of transportation for the latest news regarding road construction that may delay your travels.
+Check the department of transportation’s website for current construction projects that may affect your travel.

 All rules are subject to change prior to the State Tournament without notice.